 The enhanced emission module has been implemented and released for the PALM model system 23.10 (Maronga et al., 2020).
-This includes the parametrized domestic heating module described in Section 3.
-Both models are part of the chemistry module, and the interested reader is encouraged to refer to Khan et al. (2021) for further detail.
+This includes the parametrized domestic heating module described in Sect.
+3. Both models are part of the chemistry module, and the interested reader is encouraged to refer to Khan et al. (2021) for further details.

-170 2.3.1 Program flow
+2.3.1 Program flow

 Design decisions made on the overall architecture are based on user specifications on each LOD and active pollutant species.
 The LOD defines the extent of parametrization that takes place for an emission sector.
 Meanwhile, the emitting species relevant to the emission sector of interest can also be defined as input.
-Thus provisions should be given to render their treatment flexible.
+Thus, provisions should be given to render their treatment flexible.
 Each emission sector may operate in up to three levels of detail.
-Typically, LOD 0 indicates full parametrization, where all sector-specific parameters are defined solely in the namelist.
-On the other hand, in LOD 2, the user must provide all emission source data covering the duration of the model run.
-Partial parametrization is referred to as LOD 1, where it requires both user emission data and namelist parameters as inputs.
-These sector- and LOD-specific parameters are analogous to the η_p^m term in Equation (4).
-As input data, only user specified species that appear in the chemical mechanism will participate in the model run.
-Any species not defined by the user, or defined by the user but does not appear in the chemical mechanism, will be ignored.
-Species specification are to be performed independently for each emission sector.
+Typically, LOD 0 indicates full parametrization, where all sector-specific parameters are defined solely in the namelist file.
+On the other hand, in LOD 2 the user must provide all emission source data covering the duration of the model run.
+Partial parametrization is referred to as LOD 1, which requires both user emission data and namelist parameters as inputs.
+These sector- and LODspecific parameters are analogous to the η_n^m term in Eq.
+(4).
+As input data, only user-specified species that appear in the chemical mechanism will participate in the model run.
+Any species not defined by the user (or defined by the user but not appearing in the chemical mechanism) will be ignored.
+Species specifications are to be performed independently for each emission sector.

 Figure 2 shows the hierarchy of the new emission module within the PALM model system.
-The existing emission module is currently under the chemistry module (chemistry_model_mod), The new modules reside within the dotted line region, which include chem_emis_vsrc_mod, modules dedicated to each emission sector (chem_emis[sector]mod), as well as a module for the generic mode emission (chem_emis_generic_mod).
-Their roles in the enhanced emissions module will be detailed in the paragraphs below.
-Other modules that directly interact with the chemistry module are collectively referred to as the core, and optional input data for each emission sector, that is, netCDF files required for user-defined emission data specification (otherwise known as level 2 of detail, or LOD 2), are not shown on Figure 2.
-Each computational domain maintains its own hash maps (h^m and H), as each domain is geographically distinctive, allowing emission sources to be assigned locally to the corresponding prognostic equations.
+The existing emission module is currently under the chemistry module (chemistry_model_mod).
+The new modules reside within the dotted line region, which inchem_emis_vsrc_mod, modules dedicated cludes to each emission sector (chem_emis[sector]mod), module for the generic mode emission (chem_emis_generic_mod).
+Their roles in the enhanced emission module will be detailed in the paragraphs below.
+Other modules that directly interact with the chemistry module are collectively referred to as the core, and optional input data for each emission sector, i.e., netCDF files required for user-defined emission data specification (otherwise known as level 2 of detail or LOD 2), are not shown in Fig. 2.
+Each computational domain maintains its own hash maps $(h^m \text{ and } H)$, as each domain is geographically distinctive, allowing emission sources to be assigned locally to the corresponding prognostic equations.

-The module chem_modules contains definitions of all parameters that can be specified by the user in the namelist (p3d file), and has been modified to contain activation and configuration options for individual emission sectors.
+The module chem_modules contains definitions of all parameters that can be specified by the user in the namelist file (p3d), and it has been modified to contain activation and configuration options for individual emission sectors.
 Subroutine entry points for each emission sector are also introduced in the module chemistry_model_mod for initialization, as well as emission source updates at specified intervals during the model run.
 The new module chem_emis_vsrc_mod contains the global hash map (H), where accumulation of prognostic equation source terms takes place through linkage to the hash maps of all activated emission sectors (h^m) .
 The interface between chemistry_model_mod and the core modules in the PALM model system remains unchanged.